-As a condition of maintaining membership in Central 1 in good standing, the Credit Union is required to maintain on deposit in Central 1 an amount equal to 6% of the Credit Union's total assets updated at each month end.
+Historically, the Credit Union is required to maintain on deposit in Central 1 an amount equal to 6% of the Credit Union's total assets updated at each month end.
 The liquidity reserve deposit bears interest at a rate which is fixed periodically and is callable by the Credit Union on ninety days notice.
+After year-end, the mandatory liquidity pool was segregated as described in note 22.